bajamircea/cpp-play/src/how_vector_works/README.md

 - `__move_if_noexcept_cond` for g++
 - `_Umove_if_noexcept1` for Microsoft

+But the copy only class is more weird than at first look because it turns out that `std::is_nothrow_move_constructible_v<instrumented_copy_only>` is true.
+That comes to "Types without a move constructor, but with a copy constructor that accepts const T& arguments, satisfy std::is_move_constructible".
+Despite the type traits saying that it's movable, it's copied actually instead.

 A simple container that move constructs `noexcept` is moved on resize, just like a simple type:
 ```
 ==== simple container